 You’ll need to have a cracking credit score to be accepted for any loan this cheap.
-If you are not convinced of yours, use our Smart Search tool when applying, which will give you an indication of whether you’ll be accepted and won’t leave a footprint on your credit file.
+If you are not convinced of yours, use our Eligibility Checker tool when applying, which will give you an indication of whether you’ll be accepted and won’t leave a footprint on your credit file.

 Some personal loans maybe the cheapest in history but, for smaller sums when rates shoot up to mid-double figures, a 0% interest credit card could be a better bet.